letsencrypt/website/content/en/docs/a-warm-welcome-to-asn1-and-der.md

 SET encoding
 ------------

-Like SEQUENCE, a SET is Contructed, meaning that its value bytes are the concatenation of its encoded fields.
+Like SEQUENCE, a SET is Constructed, meaning that its value bytes are the concatenation of its encoded fields.
 Its tag number is 0x11.
 Since the [Constructed vs Primitive](#constructed-vs-primitive) bit (bit 6) is always set to 1, that means it's encoded with a tag byte of 0x31.